-4. Over the past several decades there has been substantial archeological investigation that shows convincing evidence for a different location for the Red Sea crossing.
+4. Over the past several decades, substantial archeological investigation shows convincing evidence for a different location for the Red Sea crossing.

 The new location places the crossing at Nuweiba Beach on the Aqaba finger of the Red Sea about 40 miles (64 km.) south of Eilat, Israel.

 5. God said he brought the Israelites out of Egypt on the very same day they left.

 Exodus 12:51: And on that same day the Lord brought the sons of Israel out of the land of Egypt by their hosts.

 The Red Sea crossing happened after they had left Egypt.
 The border of Egypt at that time was the Suez finger of the Red Sea.
 Any place the Israelites would have crossed the sea in this area they would still have been in Egypt and not outside of it.